Applicability

 Step 2: Install Tortoise ORM and the MySQL client library

-Tortoise ORM is an async Python ORM designed for asyncio, supporting MySQL, PostgreSQL, SQLite, and more.
+Tortoise ORM is an asynchronous Python ORM library designed for asyncio.
+It supports MySQL, PostgreSQL, and SQLite databases.

-Open your command prompt or PowerShell and run the following command to install Tortoise ORM and the MySQL client library:
+Open the command prompt or PowerShell terminal and run the following commands to install Tortoise ORM and the MySQL client library.

 pip install tortoise-orm aiomysql